casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/dapp.md

 ## Centralized Versus Decentralized

 A centralized system is one in which a single entity controls all aspects of the system.
-In some way, shape or form there is a single point of failure.
+There is a single point of failure in some way, shape, or form.
 Users are required to access this central entity to gain access to any involved application.
 The smallest subset of a centralized system would be a single machine running a single application.
 If the machine fails, the application will no longer function.

 A semi-decentralized system may delegate different sub-systems to a group of machines or layer of applications that specialize in specific tasks.
-However, these specialized machines still represent a potential single point of failure, where a component of the system may cease to function and result in the inability to use the overall system.
+However, these specialized machines still represent a potential single point of failure, where a system component may cease to function and result in the inability to use the overall system.

-In contrast, a decentralized system consists of a group of [fungible](/glossary/F/#fungible) machines that can each perform as a full system or `distributed database`.
+In contrast, a decentralized system consists of a group of interchangeable machines that can perform as a full system or `distributed database`.
 Additional machines strengthen the overall system by adding additional redundancy and computational power.

 ## Interacting with a Decentralized Network